 - 2 How to remove your old FZ07/MT07 exhaust.

 - 3 How to install the Akrapovic Ti Carbon exhaust system

 - 5 Likes and Dislikes of the Akropovic Ti Exhaust.

 - Socket set 3/8.
 Especially 17 and 22mm sockets.

-- Akrapovic Titanium Carbon Exhaust System from Amazon.
+- Akrapovic Titanium Carbon Exhaust System.

 - Metric open and ring spanners, 12mm.

 - Blanket or towels.